Women in Wealth Management

 Supporting

-- Once the course is completed, women are invited to join Jean Heath’s private Women In Wealth LinkedIn group, a network of incredible women who encourage and empower each other every day to succeed in this great industry.
+• Once the course is completed, women and men are invited to join a network where encouragement and empowerment are welcomed to help support the next generation succeed in this great industry.

 Did You Know?